Holly Fulton: Early life and career

 Fulton was born in Edinburgh.
 Her early ambition was to be a vet, but after studying sciences at school she switched focus and completed an art foundation course in Newcastle and a fashion textiles degree at Edinburgh College of Art, graduating in 1999.
 After university, she worked for a while at London fashion store Koh Samui before spending a number of years teaching, running a gallery and working as a nanny.
 In 2005, she applied for the MA in fashion led by Wendy Dagworthy at Royal College of Art.
 She gained experience at Lanvin in Paris before establishing her label which was launched at Fashion East in 2009.
-Holly was appointed as Head of Fashion at CSVPA in Cambridge in 2017.
+Holly was appointed as Head of Fashion at the Cambridge School of Visual and Performing Arts (CSVPA) in 2017.

 Design awards

 In 2009, Holly Fulton won both the Swarovski award for emerging talent and the Scottish young designer of the year award.
 In 2010, she won the Elle next young designer award.
 She was a British Fashion Council NEWGEN award winner in 2010, which gave her access to industry mentors and financial backing for two seasons, becoming a Fashion Forward winner in 2013.
-In 2020, Holly was recognised by The Fashion Awards for setting up the Emergency Designer Network in response to the Covid-19 pandemic.
+In 2020, Holly was recognised by The Fashion Awards for setting up the Emergency Designer Network in response to the COVID-19 pandemic.

 Holly Fulton is among the London fashion businesses to have been assisted by the London-based business incubator Centre for Fashion Enterprise.